ethanbowles03/2020-2021Prg2Port/README.md

 ### -ItsADate-
 #### --Completed Fri.
 Feb 8--
-The its a date app was one of the first programs i created in c++
+The 'ItsADate' app was one of the first programs i created in C++.

-You input your birthday and it prints information about how long you have lived such as day, months and years.
+You input your birthday and it prints information about how long you have lived such as days, months and years.

 ![ItsADate](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/ItsADate.png?raw=true)